 Inventory, lb : 0

-Paula Red apples are available from late summer through mid-fall.
+Paula Red apples are available in the late summer through mid-fall.

 Recipes that include Paula Red Apples.
 One is easiest, three is harder.